mui/mui-x/docs/data/date-pickers/rfc/field.md

 ### Without Material UI

-People can use the `<PickerField.Clear />` component to add a button to clear the value:
+The user can use the `<PickerField.Clear />` component to add a button to clear the value:

 ```tsx
 import { useDateManager } from '@base-ui/x-date-pickers/managers';